imbypass/omarchy-hook-theme-set-ex/README.md

 ```
 ## Requirements
 Each of these scripts will have optional requirements that are needed in order to run properly.
 These requirements are listed below:
-- Vesktop / Equibop / Vencord / Equicord *(if your client supports theming and isn't listed, please open an issue to get it added.)*
+- Third-party Discord client *(if your client supports theming and isn't listed, please open an issue to get it added.)*
 - Spicetify is needed to theme Spotify. *(Make sure this is installed before trying to use this.)*
-- Zed is obviously needed otherwise, there would be no way to theme it.

 ## FAQ
 #### My Discord isn't theming!